JeremyLebon/tutorial-turtlesim/docs/ros-components/README.md

 * How is publishing the topic
 * How is subscribed to the topic

-We start with the turtlesim pose topic
+We start with the turtlesim pose topic:

  ```shell
 rostopic info /turtle1/pose